MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/azure-advisor-data-explorer-recommendations.md

 ### Cost recommendations

 The purpose of these recommendations is to save you money.
 Cost recommendations are published for clusters that can be changed to reduce cost without compromising performance.
-Cost recommendations include: [ADX Unused cluster](#ADX-Unused-cluster), [Right-size ADX clusters for cost](#Right-size-ADX-clusters-for-cost), [Reduce cache for Azure Data Explorer Tables](#Reduce-cache-for-Azure-Data-Explorer-Tables).
+Cost recommendations include: [Azure Data Explorer Unused cluster](#Azure-Data-Explorer-Unused-cluster), [Right-size Azure Data Explorer clusters for cost](#Right-size-Azure-Data-Explorer-clusters-for-cost), [Reduce cache for Azure Data Explorer Tables](#Reduce-cache-for-Azure-Data-Explorer-Tables).

-#### ADX Unused cluster
+#### Azure Data Explorer Unused cluster

 A cluster that meets the next conditions is considered unused: has a small amount of data, queries, and ingestions in the last 30 days, has low cpu usage in the last two days and has no followers in the last day.
 The recommended action for an unused cluster is to stop it if the data it contains is important, or delete it otherwise.

-#### Right-size ADX clusters for cost
+#### Right-size Azure Data Explorer clusters for cost

 This recommendation is published for a cluster that its sku is stronger than necessary, based on its usage telemetry in the last week, and can be cheaper with a weaker sku.
 A weaker sku can be a lower-level machine and/or a lower number of instances.